-Jack Goldstein and his bandmates Roo Basin (guitar), Chris Dawson (guitar), Jason Warner (bass) and Michael Thompson (drums) came together as Fixers just over three years ago, after experimenting with various sounds and incarnations.
+Jack Goldstein and his bandmates Roo Basin (guitar), Chris Dawson (guitar), Jason Warner (bass) and Michael Thompson (drums) came together in 2009, after experimenting with various sounds and incarnations.

 “When I first met Roo as a teenager,” Jack reminisces, “I was playing hardcore and he was in a doom band.
 If you’d told me then that we’d be in this band together, five years later, and be best friends, totally musically aligned, I’d have been pretty sceptical.
 And now look at us.”